Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Now they struggle with changes to their routines.
-They miss out on some of the social connections they’ve enjoyed with school and sports.
-They can’t always spend time with their friends in the same ways.
+They've struggled with changes to their routines.
+They've missed out on some of the social connections they enjoyed in the past with school and sports.
+They haven't been able to spend time with their friends in the same ways.

 That means they may need more support or help with mental health issues.
 You know your child best.
 You can support them now and in the future by showing them ways to build good mental health.